prestodb/presto/presto-docs/src/main/sphinx/functions/math.rst

     Compute the Beta cdf with given a, b parameters:  P(N < v; a, b).
     The a, b parameters must be positive real numbers and value v must be a real value.
     The value v must lie on the interval [0, 1].

+.. function:: f_cdf(n_df, d_df, value) -> double

+    Compute the F cdf with given numerator df (degrees of freedom), denominator df (degrees of freedom) parameters:  P(N < v; n_df, d_df).
+    The numerator df, denominator df parameters must be positive real numbers and value v must be a real value.
+    The value v must lie on the interval [0, 1].

 .. function:: ln(x) -> double